 Exhibits and instructional resources at the James Ford Bell Library

 Exhibits offer a unique teaching and learning opportunity.
-At the Bell Library we offer exhibitions in our gallery at least once each year.
-We also offer a variety of online exhibitions and instructional resources for all ages.
+We offer exhibits in our gallery at least once each year.
+We also offer a variety of online exhibits and instructional resources for all ages.

 The Bell Gallery is located on the ground floor of the Elmer L. Andersen Library, suite 15.
 Gallery hours correspond to building hours.
 No appointment is necessary to view the exhibits, but if you would like a guided visit by a curator, please make an appointment.